 - Save your changes.

 In BlueConic, objectives outline your reasons for collecting marketing data for your visitors and customers.
-Privacy legislations such as CCPA and GDPR require that you tell customers why you are collecting data and how they can opt out or in.
+Privacy legislations such as CCPA/CPRA and GDPR require that you tell customers why you are collecting data and how they can opt out or in.
 In BlueConic, you use Objectives to manage and communicate these reasons to customers.

 Your visitors and customers will not see this name.